wimagguc/jquery-latitude-longitude-picker-gmaps/README.md

 CHANGES
 =======

+**Version 1.3**

+*Features:*

+- Loads the Google Maps API asynchronously when it's not already present.
+- `$.fn.GMapsLatLonPicker()` has been added to enable external scripts to initialize new maps.
+- `location_name_changed` event now has an extra parameter: `result[0]` of the Google Maps address matches.
+- Search field now searches when pressing [Enter].

+*Bugfixes:*

+- `gllp_perform_search` and `gllp_update_fields` events are no longer bound on the `document`.
+Instead uses the CSS ID of the wrapper div.
+This prevents maps from updating when they are already removed from the DOM (would result in "too much recursion" errors).
+- Global `console.log` call has been removed, for the sake of not cluttering the console.

+**Version 1.2**

 - Reverse lookup: after you move a marker, the location's name will be retrieved by the picked lat/lng values